 While demand for MRO services and spare parts had been trending upwards before the start of the COVID-19 pandemic, the spare parts market will likely take a considerable hit due to the ongoing crisis.
 MRO revenues are likely to shrink in 2020 as airlines are flying a fraction of their pre-COVID schedules.
 Airlines have started to retire a number of aircraft sooner than intended, with many of these destined for the part-out market.
 Demand for spare parts is also likely to fall as airlines have stored large portions of their fleets in order to account for the steep drop in demand for air travel due to the ongoing spread of the COVID-19 virus.
 As a result of these supply and demand shocks, mba has observed Market Values for airframes dropping considerably since the pandemic began, typically between 30% - 40%.
-Significant negative value impacts have not yet been seen on the Market Values of spare parts themselves, although these impacts are likely to occur in the coming months.
-The Market Values of spare parts servicing newer aircraft types such as the Boeing 787, Boeing 737NG, and Airbus A320 family are likely to recover once these aircraft are reintroduced into service.
+Significant negative value impacts have not yet been aircraft types such as the Boeing 787, Boeing 737NG, and Airbus A320 family are likely to recover once these aircraft are reintroduced into service.
 However, Market Values of parts for older aircraft such as the Boeing 757 and Boeing 767 are unlikely to return to their pre-COVID levels due to the large influx of retired aircraft.